jvkersch/vpsearch/paper.md

  - name: Enthought Inc., 200 W Cesar Chavez, Austin, TX 78701, United States
    index: 3
 date: 1 January 2022
-#bibliography: paper.bib
+bibliography: paper.bib

 ---

 # Summary

-The forces on stars, galaxies, and dark matter under external gravitational fields lead to the dynamical evolution of structures in the universe.
-The orbits of these bodies are therefore key to understanding the formation, history, and future state of galaxies.
-The field of "galactic dynamics," which aims to model the gravitating components of galaxies to study their structure and evolution, is now well-established, commonly taught, and frequently used in astronomy.
-Aside from toy problems and demonstrations, the majority of problems require efficient numerical tools, many of which require the same base code (e.g., for performing numerical orbit integration).

-Similarity search, \emph{i.e.} finding an approximate match from a database of known nucleotide sequences given an unknown query sequence, is a central task in the taxonomic determination and functional understanding of newly sequenced organisms.
+Similarity search, finding an approximate match from a database of known nucleotide sequences given an unknown query sequence, is a central task in the taxonomic determination and functional understanding of newly sequenced organisms.
 As databases of known, curated sequences and the number of unknown sequences continue to grow exponentially, tools that can organize genomic data at scale and make it efficiently accessible are of fundamental importance.

-Over the years, a number of tools for similarity search have improved upon BLAST in terms of lookup speed and accuracy.
-Some of these, such as the FASTA tool suite (\cite{2016-pearson-FindingProteinNucleotide}), provide rapid protein or nucleotide similarity search based on sequence content alone.
+Over the years, a number of tools for similarity search have improved upon BLAST [@1990-blast] in terms of lookup speed and accuracy.
+Some of these, such as the FASTA tool suite

+(\cite{2016-pearson-FindingProteinNucleotide}), provide rapid
+protein or nucleotide similarity search based on sequence content alone.
 Others, such as the RDP classifier (\cite{2007-wang-NaiveBayesianClassifier}) for microbiome analysis, take